In her study on the “The Eight Great Gripes ” of gifted students, Judy Galbraith identified boredom with school as gripe number two.

 Prep your students for this.
 Explain why you offer the pre-assessment.
 Explain that a poor grade never enters the grade book.
 Only post or announce names of students who pass the pre–assessment, never those who don’t.

 Also, do not demand perfection.
 A student who achieves 90% shouldn’t be forced to sit through all of your lessons.
 If a student misses one question, I’d include them on that specific lesson or give them a quick explanation when I show them their test.

 Once you’ve developed a quality pre–assessment, you should spend time analyzing the results.
 Look for patterns.
 Adjust your plans.

 For those who “tested–out,” you’ll need to develop a high–level, alternative assignment to utilize their mastery.
 Or perhaps you have an ongoing project that they can spend time on.
-We’ll discuss these options in a later article.

 Get creative ideas in your inbox.